-As soon as like to connect multiple Checkmk containers/instances together in a distributed environment you will need a special TCP port for the Livestatus interface.
-This interface allows communication between the entities.
-Bind this port – likewise the port for HTTP – to one of the Docker nodes and enable this TCP port in the Livestatus instance: -e CMK_LIVESTATUS_TCP = on-p 6557:6557.
+As soon you connect multiple Checkmk containers/instances together in a distributed environment you will need a special TCP port for the Livestatus interface.
+This interface allows communication between the instances.
+Bind this port – likewise the port for HTTP – to one of the Docker nodes, and enable this TCP port in the Livestatus instance: -e CMK_LIVESTATUS_TCP=on-p 6557:6557.

 2.6.
 Access via the command line

 In some cases you will want to execute commands on the command line.
 Because commands for an instance are always executed via a special user, you must specify this when logging in.
-In Checkmk the user always has the same name as the instance he manages.
-With the -u cmk option, specify the user cmk:
+In Checkmk the user always has the same name as the instance it manages.
+Specify the user cmk with the -u cmk option:

 root@linux# docker container exec -it -u cmk monitoring bash